North Bridge won't re-open until 2025 due to 'previously concealed issues'

 In March, a council committee warned there would be “continued timeline slippage” to the project, unless further funding was given.

-In response, councillors agreed to allocate more money to the refurbishment, taking the total cost to £62.181m – over £40m more than originally budgeted.
+In response, councillors agreed to allocate more money to the refurbishment, taking the total cost to £62.181m – more than £40m more than originally budgeted.

-Councillor Arthur added: “I’d like to thank everyone for their patience at this time, and look forward to the completion of the project, which will return this Category A Designated structure to its full glory.
+Cllr Arthur said: “I’d like to thank everyone for their patience at this time, and look forward to the completion of the project, which will return this category A designated structure to its full glory.

 “I’ve asked that councillors receive more regular updates on progress going forward, along with details of any budget pressures.”